-Food Stamps During the Great Recession
+Food Shortages in Ohio Since the Great Recession

 Do We Have Enough Food?

-At the same time, 7 counties experienced only a 0% to 50% in SNAP enrollments.
+By end of November 2012, Ohio overall had 1,900,000 enrollees into SNAP, a 96% increase over January 2004.
+At the same time, seven counties experienced only a 0% to 50% in SNAP enrollments.

 Why Is Van Wert County Different?